Yelp/Testify/README.md

 # Testify - A Testing Framework

+*PLEASE NOTE:* Yelp is in the process of switching to [py.test](http://pytest.org/latest/).
+We recommend you use it instead of Testify.

 [![Build Status](https://travis-ci.org/Yelp/Testify.png?branch=master)](https://travis-ci.org/Yelp/Testify)

 Testify is a replacement for Python's unittest module and nose.
 It is modeled